• Skip to primary navigation

 Instructions

-• Slice butter into chunks and cut in until crumbly.
+• Slice cold butter into chunks and cut in until crumbly.
+Pea-sized pebbles are okay.

 • Gently mix until everything is moistened and combined.
 Do not overmix.

-• Place dough onto a floured surface, and roll or pat into a circle about 1 inch thick.
+• Place the dough onto a floured surface, and pat it into a circle about 1 inch thick.

 Video